dynamicNerdsSolutions/n8n-git-flow-template/README.md

 # n8n Development and Deployment Template

 This repository provides a template for developing n8n workflows locally and deploying them through a CI/CD pipeline.
-It's designed to help teams maintain version control of their n8n workflows and automate their deployment process.
+It's designed to help teams version control of their n8n workflows and automate their deployment process.

+The root directory of this repo is used to start a basic dockerized n8n instance that you can use to start working.
+You will see in the instructions below that we will create another repo in a subfolder.
+This nested repo is your actual project repo where workflows will be stored and pushed.
+Going this way allows to use one instance per project, thus allowing to export only the workflows related to a project.
+No playing with tags.

+## Why a nested repo ?
+We don't all have the same server setup, but we all use the same tool.
+I chose to go with a separate repo to avoid forcing a specific docker setup on server.
+I, for instance, often use the [n8n-blue-green-docker-compose](https://github.com/dynamicNerdsSolutions/n8n-blue-green-docker-compose) on server but don't want to use it when developing.
+Not exaclty respecting the Continuous delivery principles, I know...

 ## Table of Contents
 - [Overview](#overview)